 Background.
 Cancer is the second and most common cause of death in developed countries, and epidemiological evidence suggests a similar trend in developing countries.
 Cancer is currently the cause of twelve percent of all deaths worldwide.
 The ERK pathway contains important modulators suitable for growth and proliferation, especially tumors.
-This pathway is activated by oxidative stress, growth factors, intracellular increases in calcium levels, and stimulation of glutamate receptors.
+Oxidative stress, growth factors, increased intracellular calcium levels, and stimulation of glutamate receptors activate this pathway.
 The Sprouty/Spred family acts as definitive negative regulators of the Ras/Raf/ERK signal.
 View Points.
-The Sprouty/Spred family specifically inhibits ERK activity in response to a wide range of factors such as fibroblast growth factor (FGF), platelet growth factor (PDGF), vascular endothelial growth factor (VEGF), brainderived neurotrophic factor (BDNF), nerve growth factor (NGF), and glial cell-derived growth factor (GDNF).
-This family can inhibit MAPK activity and exert its effect on the downstream level.
-Typically, these proteins inhibit growth by modulating RTK signaling and suppressing the MAPK\ERK signaling pathway, suppressing cell proliferation, migration, and differentiation.
-On the other hand, through tyrosine kinase receptors, VEGF causes growth, proliferation, survival, and migration of endothelial cells and increases vascular permeability.
+The Sprouty/Spred family specifically inhibits ERK activity in response to a wide range of factors such as fibroblast growth factor (FGF), platelet growth factor (PDGF), vascular endothelial growth factor (VEGF), brain-derived neurotrophic factor (BDNF), nerve growth factor (NGF), and glial cell-derived growth factor (GDNF).
+This family can inhibit MAPK activity and affect the downstream level.
+Typically, these proteins inhibit growth by modulating RTK signaling and suppressing the MAPK_ERK signaling pathway, suppressing cell proliferation, survival, and migration of endothelial cells and increases vascular permeability.
 Objectives.
-Research on the effect of exercise at various levels on the Sperouty/Spred family in both inactive healthy individuals and patients, especially in cancer situations, has not been performed.
+Research on the effect of exercise at various levels on the Sperouty/Spred family in inactive healthy individuals and patients, especially in cancer situations, has not been performed.
 So, future research can be directed in this way.